tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 **Internal Representation**
 * `String` is a wrapper over a `Vec<u8>`
-* The elements of that `Vec` are scalars, not chars
+* The elements of that `Vec` are calars, not chars

 **Bytes vs Scalars vs Grapheme Clusters**
+* bytes are bytes
+* scalars are Unicode scalar values, which can be characters or diacritics
+* Grapheme clusters are one or more scalar values

 ### 08.03 `HashMap`s